MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-remoteexec-vignette.md

 A `diff` report is available so you can see and manage differences between the local and remote R environments.
 The diff reports contains information regarding R versions, R packages installed locally, but not on the remote session, and differences between R package versions.
 This report is shown by default when you login, but can be run anytime by executing the function: `diff_local_remote()`.

 ## Executing an R script remotely

 If you have R scripts on your local machine, you can execute them remotely by using the function `remote_script()`.
-This function takes either a path to an R scriptto be executed remotely.
-You also have options to save/display any plots that might have been generated during the exexution.
-The function returns a list containing the status of the execution (sucess/failure), the console output generated, and a list of files created
+This function takes either a path to an R script to be executed remotely.
+You also have options to save or display any plots that might have been generated during the execution.
+The function returns a list containing the status of the execution (success/failure), the console output generated, and a list of files created.

-Remeber if your R Script depends on some R Packages to be loaded, those packages need to be installed on the remote DeployR server.
-You can either have your Administrator install them globally by logging in directly to the server, or you can install them for the life of the remote session by using the R function `install.packages()` Just leave the `lib` parameter empty.
+If your R Script has R Package dependencies, those packages must be installed on the remote server.
+You can either have your Administrator install them globally by logging in directly to the server, or you can install them for the duration of the remote session by using the R function `install.packages()`.
+Leave the `lib` parameter empty.

 If you need more granular control of a remote execution scenario, you can use the `remote_execute()` function.